-Everything in nature goes through a cycle whether it is living organism or weather.
+Everything in nature goes through a cycle whether it is a living organism or weather.
 Like living organism passes through different phases of birth, growth, maturity, decline and lastly death or rebirth.
 Weather also follows a cycle and there cannot be one season throughout.
 Summer season is an unavoidable part of the weather cycle and it’s going to stay with you for some time say around 4-4.5 months, whether you like it or not.
-Then it is followed by monsoon.
+Then it is followed by the monsoon.

-In the same way, stock market also follows a cycle.
-After a bear phase, there will be a bullish phase but however no one knows how much time it’s going to take.
+In the same way, the stock market also follows a cycle.
+After a bear phase, there will be a bullish phase but however, no one knows how much time it’s going to take.
 If someone wants to enjoy the fruits when the situations are conducive, it’s important to adapt to the harsh phase by being adaptive to the environment.
 The key here is patience.

-These cycles can be clearly observed in the market if someone looks at the long term charts.
+These cycles can be clearly observed in the market if someone looks at the long-term charts.
 Knowing this cycle can be of huge importance for trading and investing purpose.
 It may help you in identifying that where a stock is in its lifecycle.
-However, in real life it’s very difficult to identify the actual position in its lifecycle.
+However, in real life, it’s very difficult to identify the actual position in its lifecycle.

 Phase 1: Accumulation Phase